 Polymeric matrices in composite materials are either thermoplastics or thermosets.
 Thermoplastic resins are used in many 3D printing applications.
 However, thermoset matrices offer higher strength and heat resistance and often have higher fatigue strength and finishing qualities relative to thermoplastics.
 These characteristics make thermoset resins attractive candidates for structural and electrical applications, civil engineering, appliances, and commercial and residential construction.

-The use of thermosetting materials in extrusion-based additive manufacturing methods like FDM presents challenges in controlling viscosity during deposition and curing of the printed material.
+The use of thermosetting materials in extrusion-based additive manufacturing methods, such as FDM, poses challenges in controlling viscosity during deposition and curing.
 This is essential to maintaining the three-dimensional geometry of printed objects.

-Because rapid curing is needed after material deposition, most thermoset FRP materials used in 3D printing applications have an injection/cure temperature of less than 100°C with a short cure time.
+Because rapid curing is required after material deposition, most thermoset FRP materials used in 3D printing applications have an injection/cure temperature below 100°C and a short cure time.

-Arkema’s Sartomer division recently brought to market the N3xtDimension® line of liquid resins for UV-curable additive manufacturing.
-The N3xtDimension® resins are an effort to bridge the gap between traditional thermosetting resin technology and emerging 3D printing technology.
+Arkema’s Sartomer division recently launched the N3xtDimension® line of liquid resins for UV-curable additive manufacturing.
+The N3xtDimension® resins aim to bridge the gap between traditional thermosetting resin technology and emerging 3D printing technology.
 This product line is suitable for use in vat polymerization, selective laser sintering, and filament extrusion applications.

-Significant advances are being made in developing both equipment and materials that will address these challenges and move toward more widespread use of fiber-reinforced thermoset composites in extrusion-based 3D printing.
+Significant advances are being made in developing both equipment and materials to address these challenges and enable more widespread use of fiber-reinforced thermoset composites in extrusion-based 3D printing.

 3D Printing with FRPs

 FRP composites are already in use in both commercial and military aircraft.
-The automotive industry has long made use of FRP as a substitute for steel, aluminum, and other metals because of its ideal strength-to-weight ratio.
+The automotive industry has long used FRP as a substitute for steel, aluminum, and other metals due to its ideal strength-to-weight ratio.
 Pultruded FRP applications for the automotive sector include various beams, front-end support systems, chassis rails, and transmission tunnels.

-It seems natural, then, to combine the strength and weight benefits of FRP with the potential for improved efficiency and manufacturing cost that can be realized using 3D printing during both R&D and production.
+It seems natural, then, to combine the strength and weight benefits of FRP with the potential for improved efficiency and reduced manufacturing costs that can be realized through 3D printing during both R&D and production.

-A joint effort between the University of Delaware and Dunghua University in Shanghai recently developed a 3D printer including a capillary-driven printing head and an automated robotic arm that allowed the printing of thermosetting FRPs.
-The 3D printed FRPs based on epoxy resin and continuous carbon fiber had a degree of curing of 95%, included a high fiber volume fraction (58.6%), and exhibited excellent physical properties including a mechanical strength of 810 MPa and modulus of 108 GPa.
+A joint effort between the University of Delaware and Dunghua University in Shanghai recently developed a 3D printer with a capillary-driven printing head and an automated robotic arm, enabling the printing of thermosetting FRPs.
+The 3D printed FRPs based on epoxy resin and continuous carbon fiber had a degree of curing of 95%, included a high fiber volume fraction (58.6%), and exhibited excellent physical properties, including a mechanical strength of 810 MPa and modulus of 108 GPa.

-A recent literature review shows that research and development of 3D printing technology for thermoset FRPs has kicked into high gear.
-The bulk of current research is focused on composite materials based on epoxy and phenol-formaldehyde resins combined with both short and continuous carbon, glass, and aramid fibers.
-Experimental data shows that 3D printed thermoset FRP composites manufactured through a variety of techniques achieve mechanical behavior comparable to aluminum and steel alloys while maintaining significantly lighter weight.
+A recent literature review shows that research and development of 3D printing technology for thermoset FRPs has accelerated.
+The bulk of current research focuses on composite materials based on epoxy and phenol-formaldehyde resins, combined with both short and continuous carbon, glass, and aramid fibers.

 The Future of FRP 3D Printing

-Additive manufacturing technology opens the door to materials with new and enhanced mechanical properties, light-weight composition, and greater flexibility with the potential for lower manufacturing costs and rapid production.
-The future for 3D-printed FRP parts and products is bright, with a great deal of innovation on the horizon.
+Additive manufacturing technology opens the door to materials with new and enhanced mechanical properties, lightweight composition, and greater flexibility with the potential for lower manufacturing costs and rapid production.
+The future for 3D-printed FRP parts and products is bright, with significant innovation on the horizon.

 FPR is our business here at Tencom, and we’re excited to work with you to discover new applications, growth, and development.
 If you’d like to explore how FRP can help improve your products, please get in touch.